Strep-tag® - The leading affinity tag in recombinant protein technology

 Purification procedure under physiological conditions

-Step 3: Then, bound Strep-tag® II protein is gently eluted by adding wash buffer containing additionally 2.5 mM desthiobiotin (Buffer E) which specifically competes for the biotin binding pocket.
+Step 3: Bound Strep-tag®II fusion proteins are then gently eluted by adding wash buffer supplemented with 2.5 mM desthiobiotin (Buffer E), which specifically competes for the biotin binding pocket.

 Steps 4: To regenerate the column the yellow azo dye HABA (2- [4’-hydroxy-benzeneazo] benzoic acid) is added (buffer R) in excess to displace desthiobiotin from the binding pocket.
 Once HABA binds to the binding site, the color turns to red conveniently indicating the regeneration and activity status of the column.

-Pictures left to right:1, New or regenerated column; 2, specific binding of GFP-Strep-tag® II fusion protein to Strep-Tactin® Sepharose® column while unspecific proteins are rapidly washed away with small amounts of physiological buffer; 3, Strep-tag® protein is eluted due to addition of the specific competitor "desthiobiotin"; 4 to 6, column regeneration: desthiobiotin is displaced by the yellow solution HABA, which turns red once complexed with Strep-Tactin®.
-HABA is then removed by washing buffer and the column can be re-used.
+4 to 6 - Column regeneration: desthiobiotin is displaced by the yellow solution HABA, which turns red once complexed with Strep-Tactin®.
+HABA is then removed by washing buffer and the column can be re-used